DanalEstes/TAMV/README.md

 3. Wait an hour or two for everything to be installed

 _[back to top](#table-of-contents)_

-#How do I run these packages?
+# How do I run these packages?
----
 ## TAMV_GUI
 1. Open a terminal window *from the Raspbian desktop and NOT AN SSH SESSION* and run `~/TAMV/TAMV_GUI.py`
 2. Follow the buttons and prompts on-screen.
 There are tooltips everywhere to guide you!